 Divorce is complicated enough when you and your spouse live In the United States.
 What happens when your spouse lives abroad in another country?
 The short answer is that serving divorce papers internationally can become quite complex, but you and your spouse can make the process simpler.
 Depending on the country where he or she lives and your spouse's willingness to cooperate, you will have quite a few options for serving your papers.
+The international divorce process can be complicated, though the experts at Stearns Law can help guide you through.

 Going for an uncontested divorce is the simplest solution to getting a divorce while one spouse lives internationally.
 Here are a few options that are available to you in this situation.